awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ### PostgreSQL version 10\.x extensions supported on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Extensions.101x"></a>

-The following tables show PostgreSQL extensions for PostgreSQL version 10 that are currently supported by PostgreSQL on Amazon RDS\.
+The following tables show PostgreSQL extensions for PostgreSQL version 10 that are currently supported by RDS for PostgreSQL\.
 "N/A" indicates that the extension is not available for that PostgreSQL version\.
 For more information on PostgreSQL extensions, see [Packaging related objects into an extension](https://www.postgresql.org/docs/10/extend-extensions.html)\.

 | Extension | 10\.18 | 10\.17 | 10\.16 | 10\.15 | 10\.14 | 10\.13 | 10\.12 | 10\.11 | 10\.10 | 10\.9 | 10\.7 | 10\.6 | 10\.5 | 10\.4 | 10\.3 | 10\.1 |